 c) Relying on one form of media for communication

 Don’t just rely on the phone call to communicate with your patients.
 If you have a patient or a prospect list, communicate with them.
-Using different forms of media to communicate with the same list on a regular basis, and you will notice different prospects and patients raising their hand to ask for your services.
+Using different methods to communicate with the same list on a regular basis, and you will notice different prospects and patients raising their hand to ask for your services.
 Different types of media connect with specific individuals in the same target market.
 E-mail has been found to connect with the younger, more tech savvy audience.
 The traditional phone call works well with middle-aged and senior individuals.
 A fax is an excellent way to get through to busy professionals and company executives.
-Regular mail, postcards and flyers effective for all individuals, but tend to be the most expensive.
+Regular mail, postcards and flyers are effective for all individuals, but tend to be the most expensive.

 d) Failure to leverage the list of existing patients